Category Archives: Interviews with Artists

 Ellyn Bivin– Leading by a Nose 18×30 Acrylic on panel

-Ellyn’s paintings, also reveal her whimsical sense of humor.
+Ellyn’s paintings also reveal her whimsical sense of humor.
 “I definitely have a sense of humor that I like to bring to my work,” she says.
 “I even like to give my paintings silly titles sometimes.
-I had a painting where I used a dog as an important visual element and I couldn’t resist naming it, ‘Where the Nose Leads, the Tail Follows!’.
-When I was taking a sculpture class I did a series of tongue-in-cheek pieces such as one entitled, Chest of Drawers, which was a human torso with drawers in it.
+I had a painting where I used a dog as an important visual element, and I couldn’t resist naming my painting, ‘Where the Nose Leads, the Tail Follows!’.
+When I was taking a sculpture class, I did a series of tongue-in-cheek pieces, such as one entitled Chest of Drawers, which was a human torso with drawers in it.
 I don’t think art has to be dead serious to be good.”

 Return to Interviews with Artists